As ms scott peck puts it and we all know it

-A balanced life is not one without suffering — it needs balancing the bad and the good between us.
+Firstly, a balanced life is not one without suffering — it needs balancing the bad and the good between us.

 You’re all feelings, not just optimistic.
 Unfortunately, most can’t combine them.
 A focus on weakness focuses on what’s wrong.

 Contrasting our emotional existence.
 Without grief, goodwill without resentment, and bravery without terror.
-Negative and optimistic feelings are two types.
+Firstly, Negative and optimistic feelings are two types.

 Psychology focused at fixing what was wrong with individuals